aws-samples/template-for-closed-network-system-workloads-on-aws/infra/README_serverless.md

 To access to the Bastion server via Fleet Manager Remote Desktop, you use the keypair that you've gotten in section [1.
 CDK].
 If you want to know about how to access the Bastion server via Fleet Manager Remote Desktop, please see [Connect to a managed node using Remote Desktop](https://docs.aws.amazon.com/systems-manager/latest/userguide/fleet-rdp.html#fleet-rdp-connect-to-node).

-If you can access to Bastion server, open your browser and enter the domain specified by `domainName` in `stages.js` to access the web application.
+If you can access to Bastion server, open your browser and enter the domain specified by `app.{domainName}` in `stages.js` to access the web application.

 If the following screen is displayed, it is successful.